Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__11_18.mp3"></audio>

 1
-A | Excuse me?
+A:  Excuse me?
-B | Yes?
+B:  Yes?
-A | Is there a coffee shop near here?
+A:  Is there a coffee shop near here?
-B | Yes, there’s one in South Street.
+B:  Yes, there’s one in South Street.
 It’s next to the cinema, on the right.
-A | Thanks.
+A:  Thanks.

 2
-A | Excuse me.
+A:  Excuse me.
 Is there a Chinese restaurant near here?
-B | Yes, there’s one in King Street, between the bank and the gym.
+B:  Yes, there’s one in King Street, between the bank and the gym.
-A | Thank you.
+A:  Thank you.

 3
-A | Excuse me.
+A:  Excuse me.
 Is there a phone shop near here?
-B | Yes, there’s one in North Street, next to the hotel, on the left.
+B:  Yes, there’s one in North Street, next to the hotel, on the left.
-A | Thanks.
+A:  Thanks.

 4
-A | Excuse me.
+A:  Excuse me.
 Where’s the park?
-B | It’s in London Road, opposite the gym.
+B:  It’s in London Road, opposite the gym.
-A | Oh, great.
+A:  Oh, great.
 Thank you.